wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

-# 38. Spiritual Practice Is Will Asserted and Reässerted
+# 38. Spiritual Practice is Will Asserted and Reässerted

 >…there is a connection between the word and its meaning, between the action and its motive.
 Spiritual practice is will asserted and reässerted.
 Who does not have the daring will not accept the real even when offered.
 Unwillingness born out of fear is the only obstacle.